madrilene/eleventy-excellent/src/posts/articles/2026/2026-03-06-a11y/index.md

 ---
-title: 'Post with an image'
-description: "We can use Markdown, Nunjucks shortcodes or pure HTML to add images to posts and pages."
+title: "A11Y article One"
+description: "descr"
-eleventyExcludeFromCollections: false
+eleventyExcludeFromCollections: true
-excludeFromSitemap: false
+excludeFromSitemap: true
 date: 2025-01-09
+publishDate:
-updateDate: 2026-03-06
+updateDate:
-draft: false
+draft: true
-image: '/assets/images/gallery/asturias-2.jpg'
+image:
-tags: ['image', 'feature']
+tags:
+  - a11y
+  - feature
 ---

 Using the powerful [Eleventy Image plugin](https://www.11ty.dev/docs/plugins/image/), we have three ways to optimize images: <a href="#html-transform">HTML Transform</a>, <a href="#markdown-syntax">Markdown syntax</a>, and <a href="#nunjucks-shortcodes">Nunjucks shortcodes</a>.

 <a name="html-transform"></a>

 ## HTML Transform

 Transforms any `<img>` or `<picture>` tags in HTML files as a post-processing step.
 Find the default settings directly in `eleventy.config.js`.